 The secret to maintaining a happy and healthy marriage is keeping up the effort.
 This doesn’t mean you won’t disagree, or at times take your partner for granted, but putting in the effort to make them feel special and celebrate the good times goes a long way.

-Surprise your spouse by setting the dinner table for a romantic meal fo
+Surprise your spouse by setting the dinner table for a romantic meal for a special

 The ring is on your finger and the news is out!
 You're engaged and it's time to PAR-TAY.
 Spring is the perfect time to celebrate, so we're sharing with you our guide to hosting the perfect engagement event.